jfarmer/setup-environment/README.md

 It's important to be clear and thorough about what we want, but writing lists like this (especially in a classroom context) can be a catch-22.

-On the one hand, if we say this list is **mandatory** then many students will move through the list like it's a minfield.
+On the one hand, if we say this list is **mandatory** then many students will move through the list like it's a minefield.
 Stop!
 Don't move more than an inch!
 One wrong step and it's the end.
 "The end of what, exactly?", one might ask.
 [The world may never know.][youtube-tootsie-owl]

 Other students will question what exactly "mandatory" means.
 They'll try to find exactly where the line is.
 What happens if I don't do one of the steps?
 Two of them?
 5% of them?
 Are you *really* going to fail me, etc. if I don't do *one* of the steps?